eosphere/HeadsUp-Monitoring-Alerts/config-deploy-guide.md

 Give your **Ingestor a Name** (Typically Ingestor 1) and set the **Sort Order** to 0

-Click the **Save** and once it has saved click the **Ingestor Access Key** arrow and lock button
+Click the **Save** button

+Once it has saved click the **Ingestor Key and Plus/+ icon** to "generate new key"

-**Copy the Code** it displays and Click the **Set** button to update the server
+Click **Generate Key**

+Click **Copy** to copy the Access Key and then click **Done**

 _The access key is similar to a password for the Ingestor and the name is similar to a username_

+Press Ctrl+C to stop the Website container.

-Edit the `docker-config.yaml` file to place the new access_key in the headsup_accesskey in the ingestor section
+Edit your `docker-config.yaml` file to place the new access_key in the headsup_accesskey in the ingestor section
 ```
-> nano docker-compose.yaml
+nano docker-compose.yaml

 services:
   ingestor:
   environment:
+    - headsup_name=Ingestor 1
     - headsup_accesskey=<ENTER ACCESS KEY HERE>
 ```
-Press Ctrl+C to stop the Website container.

-The manual initialisation process is complete, press Ctrl+C to stop the Website container.
+The manual initialisation process is complete.

 **Next start HeadsUp with docker compose**
 ```
-> docker compose up -d
+docker compose up -d
 ```
 This will orchestrate the launch of the HeadsUp platform and will run docker compose in the background.

 You can check running docker processes with:
 ```
-> docker ps
+docker ps

 or

-> docker stats --all
+docker stats --all
 ```
 In this configuration docker compose will automatically restart the HeadsUp platform on reboot.

 ## 4) Configure Chains
 HeadsUp has the ability to monitor and alert on multiple Antelope blockchains at the same time, each new chain is essentially a discrete blockchain network Mainnet/Testnet etc.